 Meditation involves sitting, walking, and yes, even driving while being free of distraction and focusing your mind.
 To receive the most benefits from meditating, try to do five minutes and over time work your way up to 20 minutes.
 There’s no perfect position you need to be in.
 You don’t need to meditate for a long period of time either.

-Meditation helps to build mental and emotional resilience, reduce stress and clear your mind.
+Meditation is the last of the mental health tips helps to build emotional resilience, reduce stress and clear your mind.
 Your brain produces less of the stress hormone, cortisol, when you meditate regularly.

 Schedule Your Consultation with Financial Fuel Services